grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

         1. Create a new database or use an existing database.

         > [!NOTE]
-        > Any existing database you select **must be empty**, or must be a database that you have previously used as a database watcher data store.
+        > Any existing database you select **must be empty**, or must be a database that you previously used as a database watcher data store.
 Selecting a database that contains any objects not created by database watcher is not supported.

     - Or, you can skip adding a data store at this time and add it later.
 A data store is required to start the watcher.